Operations of the 2nd SS-Panzer-Division Das Reich 1943-45 (Part II).

 Here to Part I: Creation and Campaigns of the SS-Verfuegungsdivision (later Reich) from 1939 to 1942.

 Russia 1943After its reorganization into the SS-Panzergrenadier-Division Das Reich, which actually corresponded to a full-fledged Panzer Division, the division returned to the Eastern Front.
-It was immediately thrown into heavy fighting in the defence of Kharkov.
+It was immediately thrown into heavy fighting in the defense of Kharkov.

 The withdrawal of the SS corps commander, General Hausser, from the city enraged Hitler.
 But only a week later the SS divisions Das Reich, Leibstandarte and Totenkopf made their way back to Kharkov and chased away the Red Army.